veertuinc/anka-vm-github-action/README.md

             build/binaryfile-v1
 ```

-The above example will clone your project repo to the github action runner's working directory, pull the Template `10.15.4` and Tag `base:port-forward-22:xcode11-v1` from the Registry, prepare an Anka VM using that Template and Tag, execute the commands inside of the VM, and then upload artifacts `./log.txt` and `./build/binaryfile-v1` from the current directory (which is mounted by default into the VM).
+The above example will clone your project repo to the github action runner's working directory, pull the Template `10.15.4` and Tag `base:port-forward-22:xcode11-v1` from the Registry, prepare an Anka VM using that Template and Tag, execute the commands inside of the VM ensuring Environment Variables are passed in with `anka-run-options: "--env"`, and then upload artifacts `./log.txt` and `./build/binaryfile-v1` from the current directory (which is mounted by default into the VM).

 > **Build and Test time can be significantly impacted by the default host -> guest mount.
 It's suggested that you use `anka-run-options: "--wait-network --wait-time --no-volume"` and then git clone your repo inside of `commands:`.**